Tips on Applying for Welfare Benefits

-The welfare office is required to make a decision about your application within a certain period of time depending on the program you applied for, usually it’s within 30 days.
+The county assistance office is required to make a decision about your application within a certain period of time depending on the program you applied for, usually it’s within 30 days.
 You should receive written notice of their decision.
-If you are not eligible for benefits you are entitled to receive a written denial from the welfare office.
+If you are not eligible for benefits you are entitled to receive a written denial from the county assistance office.

 If you’re eligible for benefits, how much will you get?

-The amount of cash, food stamps and energy assistance you will receive is based on your countable income and the number of persons in your household.
+The amount of cash, SNAP benefits and energy assistance you will receive is based on your countable income and the number of persons in your household.
 The medical benefits you receive will vary depending on your category of medical assistance eligibility.

 What if you need help right away?

-If the welfare office determines you are eligible and need immediate assistance based on your circumstances, you can receive benefits in a few days.
+If the county assistance office determines you are eligible and need immediate assistance based on your circumstances, you can receive benefits within five days.

 How do you receive benefits?

-Cash, food stamp credits, and some medical benefits (Access) are received through the Electronic Benefits Transfer (EBT) system which uses a plastic card and personal identification number.
+Cash, SNAP benefits, and some medical benefits (Access) are received through the Electronic Benefits Transfer (EBT) system which uses a plastic card and personal identification number.
 Other medical benefits are received through managed care plans from participating provider.
 Energy assistance is generally paid directly to the utility provider.